Coarsening dynamics of chemotactic aggregates: Stationary patterns

 In a large system with several mesas, the plateau lengths are changed dynamically by the redistribution of the cell mass within the system.
 Therefore, we now determine the dependence of the mass-redistribution potential on changes in the cell mass of the mesa.
 A length change $\delta L$ in the upper or lower plateau length results from a shift of the interface by $\delta L$ and thus is due to a mass change ${\delta M = \pm 2 (\rho_+-\rho_-)\delta L}$ of the mesa [cf.\ Fig.~\ref{fig:stat-mesa}(a)].
 Thus, we define

 Because on a domain of fixed length, a change in the mesa mass always changes both plateau lengths ($L_+ + L_- = \mathrm{const}.$), one then has

-Note that lateral stability of the plateau densities $c_\pm$ ensures that ${\Tilde{f}_c|_{c_\pm} < 0}$.
-Moreover, one has $\Tilde{F}_\eta>0$ because ${\Tilde{f}_\eta = T\chi_\rho\rho f_\rho/D_\rho\geq 0}$ holds.
+Note that lateral stability of the plateau densities $c_\pm$ ensures that ${\partial_c \tilde{f}|_{c_\pm} < 0}$.
+Moreover, one has $\partial_\eta \tilde{f}>0$ because ${\partial_\eta \tilde{f} = T\chi_\rho\rho (\partial_\rho f)/D_\rho\geq 0}$ holds.
 Thus, we find generically for mesa patterns

-This relation, as discussed below, implies that mass is generically transported from smaller to larger pattern domains, inducing competition and coalescence of mesa patterns that drive an uninterrupted coarsening process.
+This relation, as discussed below, implies that mass is generically transported from smaller to larger pattern domains, i.e., larger aggregates deplete their surrounding low-density plateau more strongly of cells than smaller aggregates and aggregates attract each other more strongly the closer they are.
+These two effects induce competition and coalescence of mesa patterns that drive an uninterrupted coarsening process until all cells have accumulated in a single aggregate.